 ADED 5384.
 Internship in Adult Education.

-The 150-clock hour internship is required of all Adult Education majors.
+This course is an 80-clock hour internship is required of all Adult Education majors.
 The experience involves instruction and/or administration in an adult education setting and includes orientation to the roles, responsibilities, and functions of professionals in adult education.
-Prerequisites: ADED 5321 and ADED 5330 and ED 7324 and ADED 7325.
+Prerequisite: ADED 5321 and ADED 5330 and ED 7324 and ADED 7325 all with a grade of "C" or better.

 3 Credit Hours.
 0 Lecture Contact Hours.
 10 Lab Contact Hours.